Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Models, simulations and galaxy catalogs

 Dark matter halos and the self-bound substructures associated with them are identified using the publicly-available {\sc rockstar} halo finder\footnote{\href{https://bitbucket.org/gfcstanford/rockstar}{https://bitbucket.org/gfcstanford/rockstar}.}\citep{Behroozi2013}. {\sc rockstar} uses the six-dimensional phase-space information from the dark matter particles to identify halos. {Note that, in principle, the presence of the fifth force in $f(R)$ gravity\footnote{In nDGP, the fifth force is strongly suppressed in halos and we can safely neglect its effect.} would require a modification to the unbinding procedure in {\sc rockstar}, but the effect is expected to be small \cite{Li2010} and so we use identical versions of {\sc rockstar} for GR and MG simulations, and we also use the same halo mass definition, $M_{200c}$, which is the mass enclosed in $R_{200c}$, the radius from halo center within which the mean mass density is 200 times the critical density $\rho_{\rm crit}(z)$}.
 In this paper, we make use of only independent (`main') halos, and not their substructures, partly because of the relatively low resolution of our simulations.

 Figure \ref{fig:hmf} shows the cumulative halo mass function (HMF) of all models at $z=0$ (left panel) and $z=0.5$ (right panel).
 The bottom subpanels show the relative differences between the MG models and GR.
 In the case of $z=0.5$, there is good agreement between the five realizations (the different line styles) again.
+For both redshifts we have compared the simulation HMF with the analytical fitting formula of Ref.~\cite{Tinker:2008ff} and found very good agreements above $10^{13}h^{-1}M_\odot$; this comparison is not shown here to avoid the plot becoming two crowded.

 As the halo catalogs are the starting point of the mock galaxy catalogs to be described below, it is useful to note some main features and their physical origins.
 Although $\Delta n/n_{\rm GR}$ is smaller at higher redshift, the qualitative features are the same in both redshifts.
 Of the $f(R)$ variants, in F6 the difference is strongly suppressed by the chameleon mechanism except for the smallest halos for which the screening is weak; this feature remains in F5, though the deviation from GR now starts at higher halo mass; for F4, the screening is essentially non-existent, leading to a significant increase in the number density of the most massive halos resolved in the simulations ($M_{200c}>10^{14.5}h^{-1}M_\odot$).
 Due to the faster mergers of small halos to form larger ones, F4 actually produces fewer halos in the mass range $10^{13}\sim10^{13.5}h^{-1}M_\odot$ than F5.
 The nDGP models are qualitatively similar to F4, but with smaller differences from GR. {The Vainshtein mechanism does not prevent more massive halos from forming in N1 and N5 as compared with GR, because the growth of halos is largely determined by how much matter the halos can accrete from their surroundings: while the Vainshtein mechanism is efficient in suppressing the fifth force close to and inside the halos, gravity can still be stronger than in GR within regions of size $\mathcal{O}(10)h^{-1}$Mpc from halos, which means that the largest structures end up growing more by accreting more matter from further away.}